Kansas City, Missouri: Late 19th and early 20th centuries

 After the Civil War, Kansas City grew rapidly.
 The selection of the city over Leavenworth, Kansas, for the Hannibal and St. Joseph Railroad bridge over the Missouri River brought significant growth.
 The population exploding after 1869, when Hannibal Bridge, designed by Octave Chanute, opened.
 The boom prompted a name change to Kansas City in 1889, and the city limits to be extended south and east.
 Westport became part of Kansas City on December 2, 1897.
 In 1900, Kansas City was the 22nd largest city in the country, with a population of 163,752 residents.

 Landscape architect George Kessler shaped Kansas City into a leading example of the City Beautiful movement, with a network of boulevards and parks.
 New neighborhoods like Southmoreland and the Rockhill District were conceived to accommodate the city's largest residencies of palatial proportions.

 The obsolescence of Union Depot in West Bottoms in favor of the new Union Station in 1914, and the opening of the Liberty Memorial in 1923, provided two of the city's most identifiable landmarks.
 Robert A. Long, president of the Liberty Memorial Association, was a driving force in the funding for construction.
 Long was a longtime resident and wealthy businessman.
 He built the R. A. Long Building for the Long-Bell Lumber Company, his home, Corinthian Hall (now the Kansas City Museum) and Longview Farm.
 Further spurring Kansas City's growth was the opening of the innovative Country Club Plaza development by J. C. Nichols in 1925, as part of his Country Club District plan.

-20th century streetcar system
+In 1911, Elias Disney moved his family from Marceline to Kansas City.
+They lived in a new home at 3028 Bellefontaine with a garage he built, in which Walt Disney made his first animation.
+In 1919, Walt returned from France where he had served as a Red Cross ambulance driver in World War I. He started the first animation company in Kansas City, Laugh-O-Gram Studio, in which he designed Mickey Mouse.
+When the company went bankrupt, Walt Disney moved to Hollywood and started The Walt Disney Company on October 16, 1923.

 The Kansas City streetcar system once had hundreds of miles of streetcars running through the city and was one of the largest systems in the country.
 In 1903 the 8th Street Tunnel was built as an underground streetcar system through the city.
 The last run of the streetcar was on June 23, 1957, but the tunnel still exists.